FreeCAD/FreeCAD-macros/README.md

 To submit a macro, fork this repository, push to your repository, write a pull request, and get thanked.

 Please add the following metadata in your macro.
 Please also add a more complete description how to use the macro near the top of your macro as normal Python comments.
+Please follow the `CamelCase.FCMacro` convention for the macro name (other associated files except the macro icon don't need to follow this convention).

 Macro metadata:
 ```python